More dates

 LAURA SCALZO

 Originally from Long Island, New York, Laura Scalzo’s love of the violin was sparked by the great violinist, Itzhak Perlman, when she heard him play on “Sesame Street.”
 She began lessons at the age of 4 and has been playing ever since.
-She holds degrees from Temple University (BA) and the University of Delaware (MM).
+She holds degrees from Temple University (BA), the University of Delaware (MM), and was a Tanglewood fellow for two summers.
 Her primary teachers have included William dePasquale, Xiang Gao, and Ellen dePasquale.

-Ms. Scalzo joined the first violin section of the San Antonio Symphony in 2011.
-Ms. Scalzo is also the Assistant Concertmaster of the Mid-Texas Symphony.
+Ms. Scalzo was a member of the first violin section of the San Antonio Symphony from 2011-2021, and served as Assistant Concertmaster of the Mid-Texas Symphony until 2024.
 Before moving to San Antonio, she was a tenured member of the Delaware and Allentown Symphonies.
+She has performed concertos with the Mid-Texas Symphony and the Wilmington Community Orchestra.

 Pianist Viktor Valkov